 Many different companies contributed ideas and consulting assistance to the hardware of 2001.
 One of these was now-defunct British aerospace manufacturer Hawker Siddeley, best remembered today for developing the Harrier jump jet aircraft.

-Hawker Siddeley Dynamics assisted with the construction of the 2001 sets, and photos exist in the Archives of a team of HS staff paying a visit to EMI Elstree.
+Hawker Siddeley Dynamics was a contractor for 2001, and photos exist in the Archives of a team of HS staff paying a visit to EMI Elstree.
 In fact, according to Ordway quoted in Frayling’s The 2001 File, Hawker Siddeley actually constructed the pod interior set at their Stevenage facility.
 As an acknowledgement, there's a tiny nameplate on the dashboard of the pod with the Hawker Siddeley logo.
 Sadly for the company, it's virtually impossible to see in the actual film!

-Interestingly the Stevenage facilities of Hawker Siddeley Dynamics housed the Reinforced and Microwave Plastics Group, which would have been the ideal specialist facility for making the fibreglass components used on the interior of the pod.
+Interestingly the Stevenage facilities of Hawker Siddeley Dynamics housed the Reinforced and Microwave Plastics Group, which would have been the ideal specialist facility for making the large fibreglass components that made up both the interior cockpit and the exterior of the pod.
 This is conjecture on my part, however, as I have no confirmation that this was the case.

 A little-known odd detail of the EVA pod is a funny-looking collection of random greeblies stuck to a panel.
 It's situated right next to the left-hand control cylinder for operating the exterior manipulators (waldo controllers).
 Here's a low-resolution photo showing that area.

-I've modelled this panel thingie, based on an unpublished medium format high-resolution colour transparency, and I think it looked something like this.
+I've modelled this panel thingie, based on an unpublished Keith Hamshere high-resolution colour transparency, and I think it looked something like this.
 This isn't perfect, and I simplified the rods with nuts and the wires somewhat, but it's reasonably close.

-The panel was painted a uniform brick red, just like the vertical panel it was affixed to, and indeed the whole interior of the pod.
+The panel, which looks like it was made of a bunch of electrical relays and whatnot fastened to an aluminium heat sink or something like that, was painted a uniform brick red, just like the vertical panel it was affixed to, and indeed the whole interior of the pod.
 However the sort of knob/toothpaste tube cap thing at the lower left side, and the light-bulb like spherical thing on the lower right were both bright red.

 A bunch of small complicated-looking boxes, apparently connected by hoses, are located all over the interior of the pod.
 All are fastened to the red-brown curvature of the pod ceiling, and all are painted the same colour as the ceiling.